-This page, gives a short insight to how the Bike Loan scheme operates and the key actions associated with this project function.
+This page gives a short insight into how the Bike Loan scheme operates and the key actions associated with this project function.

 We are all well aware of the benefits to health, communities and the environment from increased cycling activity, however not everyone within the communities we work with has access to a bike, or indeed feel they have the confidence or health to ride a bike.
 A common response from teachers for not riding a bike to school is the distance they live from their school or the number of pupil workbooks etc they need to carry on a regular basis.